Our Mission and History

 - Public awareness and civic engagement: We use our research and analysis to educate the public about the facts, enabling greater civic understanding and participation in state budgeting matters.
 We use many methods of communication to ensure that our findings have the greatest impact on public policy debates.

 The Washington State Budget & Policy Center received its initial funding through the generous support of the Annie E. Casey Foundation, Paul G. Allen Family Foundation, Bill & Melinda Gates Foundation, the Public Welfare Foundation, and community leaders and organizations.
-We are the Washington state representative in the State Fiscal Analysis Initiative, a consortium of organizations knit together by the national Center on Budget and Policy Priorities.
+We are the Washington state representative in the State Priorities Partnership, a consortium of organizations knit together by the national Center on Budget and Policy Priorities.